Don't fret. There's omeone out there waiting for you to walk (or run) on by.

-Have you ever become bored after dating someone for a while because they moved really slowly in getting to know you, wanting to see you again, or committing to an exclusive relationship with you?
 Did you hope that that person would move faster because, for you, the excitement was wearing off?
 I have.
-No, you are not insane, impatient or abnormal!
+No, you're not insane, impatient, or abnormal!
 Okay, maybe a little impatient, but that's perfectly fine.

-Perhaps you have met someone who moved too fast?
+Perhaps you met someone who moved too fast?
 You wanted to say, "Whoa!
 Slow down!"
 Maybe that person wanted to go so fast that you were a little scared.
-I have been in this boat too.
+I have been in this boat, too.

 Both scenarios are common and very normal in the dating world right now.
 The good news is that there are men and women who are fast movers and some who are slow movers.
-One is not better or worse than the other.
-They are just different.
+One is not better or worse than the other; they're just different.

-Take a minute to look for yourself.
+Take a minute to look at yourself.
 Would you consider yourself someone who likes things to move fast or slow in the dating arena?

 Whether you like to move fast or slow is not the issue.
 What matters is that you meet someone who enjoys operating at your speed in dating and in life.
-It can make all the difference in the world in you finding your relationship fulfilling.
+It makes all the difference in the world in you finding your relationship fulfilling.

-Suzanne Muller-Heinz believes every person is capable of being in a healthy and fulfilling relationship.
-It just requires some new skills.
-She's the author of Loveable: 21 Practices for Being in a Loving & Fulfilling Relationship.
-If you're a woman ready to discover what's really possible for you, grab your free gift, What Every Women Should Know About Men or visit www.happylivingforever.com.
+Suzanne Muller-Heinz is the author of Loveable: 21 Practices for Being in a Loving & Fulfilling Relationship.
+If you're a woman ready to discover what's really possible for you, visit Happy Living Forever.